loykin/apirun/examples/embedded_custom_table/README.md

 migrations completed successfully (custom table names, SQLite store)
 ```

-The SQLite database file (apimigrate.db) will be created under this example's `migration` directory, but the schema tables will use the custom names.
+The SQLite database file (apirun.db) will be created under this example's `migration` directory, but the schema tables will use the custom names.